cloudfoundry/docs-dev-guide/deploy-apps/java-tips.html.md

 ---
 title: Tips for Java Developers
 ---
-_This page assumes that you are using cf v6._
+_This page assumes you are using cf v6._

 Cloud Foundry can deploy a number of different JVM-based artifact types.
 For a more detailed explaination of what it supports, please see the [Java Buildpack documentation][d].

-## Java Client Library (`cloudfoundry-client-lib`) ##
+## Java Client Library  ##

 The Cloud Foundry Client Library provides a Java API for interacting with a Cloud Foundry instance.
-This library is used by the Cloud Foundry Maven plugin, the Cloud Foundry Gradle plugin, the [Cloud Foundry STS integration](./sts.html), and other Java-based tools.
+This library, `cloudfoundry-client-lib`, is used by the Cloud Foundry Maven plugin, the Cloud Foundry Gradle plugin, the [Cloud Foundry STS integration](./sts.html), and other Java-based tools.

 For information about using this library, see the [Java Cloud Foundry Library](./java-client.html) page.